 Everything I had done that day had been a lead up to this moment.

 There are times my kids play independently.
 They go outside, or play with their toys, or set something fun up in the basement.
 That day, I had been fighting a losing battle.
-My kids really needed to feel connected to me.
+My kids were craving connection with me.
 No matter how they tried to get my attention, I remained more focused on task completion than on them.

 After that day, I read, researched, and reflected.
 In time, I adopted a powerful tactic to stop me from yelling at my kids.